Auxiliary many-body wavefunctions for TDDFRT electronic excited states: Consequences for the representation of molecular electronic transitions: Hypotheses and notations

 The nomenclature is inspired from the traditional assignment of $i$ and $a$ indices for ``occupied'' ($\varphi _i$ with $i \in I$) and ``virtual'' ($\varphi _a$ with $a\in A$) spinorbitals respectively.
-The $C$ integer interval is then seen as the set of indices covering the total canonical space (occupied plus virtual):
+The $C$ integer interval is then seen as the set of indices covering the total canonical space, hence allowing the definition of the so-called \textit{canonical} orthonormal family — that we will call the canonical ordered basis: